DingXiaoH/ResRep/README.md

 # ResRep

 **State-of-the-art** channel pruning (a.k.a. filter pruning)!
-This repo contains the code for [Lossless CNN Channel Pruning via Gradient Resetting and Convolutional Re-parameterization](https://arxiv.org/abs/2007.03260).
+This repo contains the code for [Lossless CNN Channel Pruning via Decoupling Remembering and Forgetting](https://arxiv.org/abs/2007.03260).

 This demo will show you how to
 1. Reproduce 54.5% pruning ratio of ResNet-50 on ImageNet with 8 GPUs without accuracy drop.